fernanucm/PLBASIC/README.md

 * `run`.
 Identifies a running program.
 First, it can be stopped if a `STOP` statement is executed.
 Second, it can be ended if either the `END` statement or the end of the program has been reached (there are no further statements to execute).
 And third, it can be erased if the `NEW` statement is reached along execution.
 * `stop`.
 Identifies a stopped program.
 A stopped excution could be resumed with the the _extenal_ execution of a `CONT` statement.
 * `end`.
 Identifies an ended program.
+This corresponds to finishing the interpreting loop.
 An ended execution can not be resumed, but _externally_ restarted.
 * `new`.
 Identifies an erased program and variables.
 This state is immediately followed by the `end` state.

 The following state transition diagram summarizes these states and their transitions.
 Transitions are labelled by either statements or external actions.
-In this last case, transition arcs are dashed. _`STMT`_ refers to any statement.
+In this last case, transition arcs are dashed. _`STMT`_ refers to any statement. `CONT` in the dashed arc is a statement which would be issued at the (watch) system prompt. `restart` corresponds to restarting the interpreting loop.
+The empty set symbol denotes that there is no remaining statements to run.

 <img src="https://github.com/fernanucm/PLBASIC/blob/main/images/STD%20Interpreter.png" alt= "State transition diagram for the PLBASIC interpreter" width="400px">